-We draw attention to notes 2, 3, and 6 to the financial statements.
-Significant judgment is required to assess when impairment indicators exist and impairment testing is required.
-The Entity identified indicators of impairment at March 31, 2020 and indicators of impairment reversal at December 31, 2020 for its Wapiti Montney cash generating unit ("the "CGU").
-Where the carrying amount of a CGU exceeds its recoverable amount, the CGU is considered impaired and is written down to its recoverable amount.
-The Entity has recorded an aggregate impairment charge of \$189 million related to its Wapiti Montney CGU.
+We draw attention to notes 2, 3, and 5 to the financial statements.
+Judgment is required to assess when indicators of impairment or impairment reversal exist and impairment testing is required.
+Impairments are reversed when events or circumstances give rise to changes in the estimate of the recoverable amount since the period the impairment was recorded.
+The Entity identified indicators of reversal of impairment at September 30, 2021 for its Montney cash generating unit ("the "CGU").
+The Entity recorded an impairment recovery of \$163.2 million related to its Montney CGU which has resulted in all previous impairment being reversed.

-The estimated recoverable amount of the CGU involves significant estimates, including:
+The estimated recoverable amount of the Montney CGU involves significant estimates, including:

-- The estimate of proved and proved plus probable oil and gas reserves and the related cash flows - The discount rates.
+- The estimate of proved and proved plus probable oil and gas reserves and the related cash flows - The discount rates

-The estimate of proved and proved plus probable oil and gas reserves and the related cash flows requires the expertise of independent third-party reserve evaluators and includes significant assumptions related to:
+The estimate of proved and proved plus probable oil and gas reserves and the related cash flows includes significant assumptions related to:

-- Forecasted oil and natural gas prices
+- · Forecasted oil and natural gas prices

 - Forecasted production volumes

-- Forecasted operating costs
+- · Forecasted operating costs

-- Forecasted royalty costs
+- · Forecasted royalty costs

 - Forecasted future development costs

-The Entity engages independent third-party reserve evaluators to estimate the proved and proved plus probable oil and gas reserves and the related cash flows.
+The Entity engages independent third-party reserve evaluators to estimate the proved and proved plus probable oil and gas reserves and the related cash flows at least annually.